WauLau/Harpy-HSP/README.md

 # HarpyHSP

 **HarpyHSP (Harpy Home Server Platform)** is a modular, dockerized server architecture made to enable free and open source ressources on accessible hardware or unused pc's.
 Harpy is built for privacy, automation, AI access, and media control.

  To enable a high feature set and performamce, harpy is designed to run on a split architecture: a powerful *Artillery Server* (performant machine for heavier workloads) and a reliable *Endurance Server* (reliable and efficient machine for clientside).
  This way you can use one or multiple old machines, such as your old gaming laptop, to process LLM inference and Media storage, while a more efficient and reliable computer, such as a Rasperry PI, maintains connections, security and client side interactions.

 Though designed with split-architecture in mind, Harpy can also be hosted on one instance such as a dedicated server machine or PC.

-A modular suite of tools for your local server, and accessible anywhere

 ---